What Is the Difference Between a QA Analyst and a QA Engineer?

 QA Analyst vs. QA Engineer

-The main difference between a QA Engineer and Analyst is that the former has a more robust background in quality assurance, engineering, and computer science.
-Typically, a QA Analyst is someone with a background in a non-computer related field that ends up testing quality issues.
-This happens a lot in the financial world.
+The main difference between a QA Engineer and QA Analyst is that the former has a more robust background in quality assurance, engineering, and computer science.
+Typically, a QA Analyst is someone with a background in a non-computer related field that ends up testing software quality issues; this happens a lot in the financial world.
 When it comes to testing software there are important differences regarding the background that is needed.
 Having strong fundamentals in engineering and computer science is a good thing.

 Due to their limited knowledge, a typical QA Analyst will be restricted when it comes to finding solutions to problems.
 That is, a QA Analyst will most likely be unable to go beyond the client’s requirements.
 In a process as important as QA, it is essential that the person doing QA can see various steps ahead.
 By doing so, the development team can make sure that future mistakes are addressed at an early stage.

 A QA Engineer is able to assess technical risks even before an app’s development begins.
 At Koombea, for example, we help our customers identify risks at very early stages.
 A QA Analyst, on the other hand, is not able to do so due to a lack of knowledge on technical issues.
-This occurs mostly because not all QA Analysts have a background in engineering.
-Engineers are able to verify APIs, integrations, interpret performance test results, suggest the right quality tools, and more.
+This occurs mostly because not every QA Analyst has a background in engineering.
+QA Engineers are able to verify APIs, integrations, interpret performance test results, suggest the right quality tools, and more.

-In general, QA Engineers have a more important role to play in terms of project scope and what can be done.
+In general, a QA Engineer has a more important role to play in terms of project scope and what can be done.
 They can deliver better results on a larger pool of issues when it comes to preventing potential app problems.

 Look for a Team of QA Engineers

 The best decision when building an app is to look for a team of QA Engineers.
-This maximizes results by making sure that potential risks are detected at an early stage of an app’s development and by addressing very specific technical issues.
+A knowledgeable QA Engineer maximizes results by making sure that potential risks are detected at an early stage of software development and by addressing very specific technical issues.